High School Faculty

 presented a professional development session for the state conference.

 Mrs. Culver enjoys classical music, musical theater, opera, reading, history and learning new things.
 Most of all, loves to spend time with her family.
 She resides in Stow with her husband Tim (assistant professor of voice at Kent State University), their three children, Sam, Tom and Ellie, and their dog, Patches.

-Dustin Harris is currently entering his sixteenth year of teaching for Cuyahoga Falls City Schools.
-His primary duties include directing Symphonic Band, Tiger Marching Band, Pit Orchestra, Pep Band, and co-directing the Gold Concert Band.
-He also serves on the Building Leadership Team.
-In addition to his high school duties, Mr. Harris assists with the 6th, 7th, and 8th grade bands at both Bolich and Roberts Middle Schools as the primary brass instructor.
+Dustin Harris is currently in his eighteenth year of teaching for Cuyahoga Falls City Schools.
+His primary duties include directing the Symphonic Band, Tiger Marching Band, Pit Orchestra, Pep Band, and co-directing the Gold Concert Band.
+Mr. Harris also assists with the 6th, 7th, and 8th grade bands at both Bolich and Roberts Middle Schools and serves as the district’s primary brass instructor.

-Prior to coming to Cuyahoga Falls, Mr. Harris was director of bands at North Middle School in Grants Pass, OR for three years.
-His educational credentials include a master’s degree in tuba performance from Michigan State University, a bachelor’s degree in tuba performance from the University of Akron, and a bachelor’s degree in education from Montana State University.
-Mr. Harris is a graduate of the Army Element School of Music in Norfolk, VA and has served in the 5th Army Band in San Antonio, TX.
+Prior to his work at Cuyahoga Falls, Mr. Harris was Director of Bands at North Middle School in Grants Pass, Oregon for three years.
+He holds a Master of Music in Tuba Performance from Michigan State University, a Bachelor of Music in Tuba Performance from the University of Akron, and a Bachelor of Science in Education from Montana State University.
+Mr. Harris is a graduate of the Army Element School of Music in Norfolk, Virginia and served in the 5th Army Band in San Antonio, Texas.

-Mr. Harris’s professional memberships include the Ohio Music Education Association and the American School Band Directors Association.
+In 2018 Mr. Harris’ was honored to be named the Akron Symphony Orchestra’s Music Educator of the Year.
+His professional memberships include the Ohio Music Education Association and the American School Band Directors Association.